 9. Practice Fasting

 If counting calories is too overwhelming, fasting is a great option because it removes the need to think about food for a portion of the day.
-Fasting for beginners may be a bit overwhelming at first because of the different styles, but incorporating one of the following ways of eating may be easier than expected
+Starting out with fasting for beginners might seem daunting initially due to the various styles available, but integrating one of the following eating methods may be simpler than anticipated.

-Extensive research has gone into fasting and the benefits that are associated with it; and while many debates whether alternate day fasting vs omad is more beneficial or time-restricted eating vs eat stop eat has better results, determining what works best for each individual and their schedule is ultimately going to be the best method of measuring success.
+Considerable research has been conducted on fasting and its associated benefits.
+While there is ongoing debate over whether alternate day fasting vs OMAD is more beneficial or if time-restricted eating vs eat-stop-eat yields better results, determining what suits each individual and their schedule best will ultimately be the most effective method for gauging success.

 10. Swap Out Calorie-Filled Drinks to Maintain a Calorie Deficit Without Exercise